Nakateru/puppeteerInstagramSaver/README.md

 Used puppeteer-extra and puppeteer-extra-plugin-stealth

+Set browser language to English and headless mode(cookies needed)

-if you login more than 3 times a day or save reel ,please create your cookies and load it
+If you login more than 3 times a day or save reel ,please create your cookies and load it